FRC4048/robot-docs/docs/auto-shoot.md

 But our solution is wrong you might ask.
 And you would be correct.

 The solution is **TO DO IT AGAIN**.
-Except this time use the angle we got from the previews step to add the robot velocity to the initial piece velocity.
+Except this time use the angle we got from the previews step to add the `i-velocity` to the initial piece velocity.

 You can keep repeating this to get more and more accurate results.